nchah/nlpml-project/README.md

 # nlpml-project

-A natural language processing and machine learning project done in part for a University of Toronto graduate course, POL2578: Computational Text Analysis.
+A Natural Language Processing and Machine Learning project done in part for a University of Toronto graduate course, POL2578: Computational Text Analysis.

 # Dependencies